Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Experimental setup

 \section{Experimental setup}

-To evaluate and validate the performance of the BACs obtained from graph codes, we perform error rate simulations.
-The goal is to compare the performance of BACs with that of the flag method.
-Additionally, we demonstrate how ancilla-induced hook errors impact both total and logical error rates for $[[n,1,3]]$ QECCs within a lookup table-based decoding scheme.
-We calculate the total and logical error rates of given QECCs using CHP (CNOT-Hadamard-Phase) stabilizer simulator~\cite{PhysRevA.70.052328}.
-The simulation method is implemented using the Python language.
-Each trial consists of an initial ror correction under random noise, followed by a final noise-free correction using a look-up decoder.
-Syndrome extraction is repeated up to two times with freshly prepared ancillary qubits.
-The look-up table is organized into three parts.
-First, we include syndromes obtained from $\mathbf{H_\mathrm{xyz}}$ defined as in Eq~\eqref{eq:modified parity check matrix}.
-Second, we add syndromes that arise from errors propagated during syndrome extraction.
-Lastly, the remaining unmatched syndromes are then assigned to minimum-weight Pauli operators using the parity-check matrix.
+In this section, we validate the performance of the BACs obtained from graph codes.
+We perform numerical error rate simulations on the BAC codes and the flag method used for the respective graph codes.
+The goal is to compare the performance of BACs with the flag qubit-based method of fault tolerance against hook errors.
+Error-rate simulations demonstrate how ancilla-induced hook errors affect logical error rates for the $[[n,1,3]]$ BACs.
+We use a lookup table decoder to justify the optimal performance achievable by the BACs.
+We estimate the logical error rates of given QECCs using CHP (CNOT-Hadamard-Phase) stabilizer simulator~\cite{PhysRevA.70.052328}.\\ The general simulation framework involves an error-correction cycle with random noise, followed by a final noise-free error-correction round.
+The noise model is described later in this section.
+In both rounds, the ancillary qubits used for syndrome extraction undergo a reset before the start of the error-correction round.
+Further, we construct the look-up table for decoding in three parts.
+First, we include syndromes obtained from the parity check matrix $\mathbf{H_\mathrm{xyz}}$.
+Next, we add the syndromes that arise from the hook errors propagated during the error correction cycle.
+Finally, the remaining unmatched syndromes are assigned to its correspoinding minimum-weight Pauli operators using the parity-check matrix